 Synthetic Oil | Cars Filled with Mobil 1

-I believe that the Sorento might actually be one of those vehicles (at least in some
+I believe the Sorento is one of those vehicles (at least in participating

 countries anyways).
 The owner’s manual does

 mention TOTAL QUARTZ 9000 ENERGY HKS G-310, which is a synthetic oil.
 "Kiatechinfo.com" also recommends other synthetic oils.